 Human curiosity and technological advancement have provided scientists a plethora of information to deduct much about the development of the natural world.
 Across generations an intriguing propensity of the past sees it consistently repeating.
-Although never exactly identical, events separated by decades, centuries or millennia have managed to transpire with analogous plotlines but a divergence in cast.
+Although never identical, events separated by decades, centuries or millennia have managed to transpire with analogous plotlines but a divergence in cast.
 Something as ubiquitous as the changing of seasons highlights the cyclical temperament of nature, a vivid display of its ability to replenish itself anew by abiding by the perennial succession of death and rebirth.

 Nature has a perpetual allure to philosophers.
 In both the East and West thinkers have gravitated towards and intently watched her process, observing with reverence a glimpse into the cosmos’ operations.
 Life is flux and it cannot continue without the transient element of time locking moments into history and engendering those of novelty.
-By neglecting the necessity of change life threatens to become prosaic, without alteration of experience the world morphs one dimensionally.
+By neglecting the necessity of change life threatens to become prosaic, without alteration of experience the world morphs into one dimension.

 The Continual Succession of Moments

 Living barricaded from nature people tend to neglect that we’re highly advanced animals, and like our wild counterparts we must change according to circumstance or have adversity incessantly encroach.
-Without alteration the settings around an individual will morph with their tactics becoming out-dated, presenting a conspicuous gap in their quotidian armour.
-Life is consistently fluctuating and the harder one tries to push change away the intensity of obstruction will surge, hindering personal progression.
+Without alteration the settings around an individual will morph with their tactics will be out-dated, presenting a conspicuous gap in their quotidian armour.
+Life is consistently fluctuating and the harder one tries to push change away the intensity of obstruction will surge, hindering progression.